 Every day thousands of semi-trucks travel over Georgia roads, hauling cargo.
 Trucks are an essential part of our economy, transporting goods all across society.
 As a driver, you may encounter several every day during your commute, going to school, or running errands.
-Although the Georgia Department of Motor Vehicle Safety closely regulate the commercial trucking industry, truck accidents still occur.
+Although the Georgia Department of Motor Vehicle Safety closely regulates the commercial trucking industry, truck accidents still occur.

 The Importance of a Properly Loaded Truck